singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ----

 Singularity HPC makes it easy to test the full flow of installing and interacting with modules.
-This functionality requires lmod to be installed.
+This functionality requires a module system (e.g., LMOD) to be installed.

 .. code-block:: console